akquinet/oxidized-exporter/README.md

 ## Description

-This exporter exposes metrics from Oxidized, a popular network device configuration backup tool.
-The exporter allows to monitor various aspects of your Oxidized setup, including device status, backup information, and config metrics.
+This exporter provides access to metrics sourced from Oxidized, a widely-used tool for backing up network device configurations.
+With this exporter, you can monitor diverse aspects of your Oxidized setup, encompassing device status, backup details, and configuration metrics.

 ### Metrics
 - oxidized_status